 It’s something the Showers Pass socks also have, but I’m glad it’s also the case with the Randy Sun Waterproof socks too.

-With these 3 experiments alone, combined with all of my experiments with the Showers Pass waterproof socks, I can confidently say the Randy Sun Waterproof socks are a great choice for people considering getting waterproof socks.
+With these 3 experiments alone, combined with all of my experiments with the Showers Pass waterproof socks, I can confidently say the Randy Sun Waterproof socks are a great choice for people considering getting waterproof socks (it’s the top choice in my waterproof sock arsenal).

-I can totally see why these socks get such great reviews and now you can add me as a +1 to them.
+I can totally see why these socks get such great reviews and now you can add me as a +1 to them (with a 5 star rating).

 In fact, I also bought 2 more pairs of Randy Sun waterproof socks for my family members, each a different color, but all with the same reliable protection from getting wet.